ptmp13/ptmp13.github.io/_posts/2022-12-14-socket-uptime.md

 We can use ss for check:

 >lastsnd:<lastsnd>
-    how long time since the last packet sent, the unit is millisecond
+    how long time since- the last packet sent, the unit is millisecond.
 lastrcv:<lastrcv>
-    how long time since the last packet received, the unit is millisecond
+    how long time since the last packet received, the unit is millisecond.
 lastack:<lastack>
     how long time since the last ack received, the unit is millisecond